Raumfahrzeug420/RoUpdates-Revamped/README.md

 If you want to contact me: Pakyu!#6228

 # Changes Made
-Instead of comparing the version to the pastebin it will compare to a version folder.
-This version folder will update automatically.
+Instead of comparing the version to the pastebin it will compare to a version text file.
+This version text file will update automatically.
 You don't need to configure it.

 # Selfhosting
 RoUpdates requires Python 3.9.0 or greater.
 If you need Python 3.9.0+.